shubhamtalbar96/CS595J_Blog/README.md

 &nbsp;

-## Why DiffuSeq?
+## Why and What is DiffuSeq?

+DiffuSeq is an extended vanilla diffusion model to learn conditional text generation, concerning the model architecture and the training objective.

 SEQ2SEQ is an essential setting in NLP that covers a wide range of important tasks such as open-ended sentence generation, dialogue, paraphrasing, and text style transfer.
-This paper proposes **DiffuSeq**, a classifier-free diffusion model that supports SEQ2SEQ text generation tasks.
+This paper proposes **DiffuSeq**, a classifier-free **diffusion model** that supports SEQ2SEQ text generation tasks.
 By modeling the conditional probability of the target sentence **w** given context **x** using one single model, one advantage of DIFFUSEQ is that this paradigm allows a complete model to fit data distribution and utilize conditional guidance, rather than depending on a separate classifier.

 To establish the effectiveness of **DiffuSeq**, the authors conduct experiments on four SEQ2SEQ tasks.
 Compared to autoregressive (AR) and non-autoregressive (NAR) models, which suffer from the “degeneration” problem (Holtzman et al., 2019) and rely on decoding strategies, DIFFUSEQ can achieve considerable sentence-level diversity without sacrificing the quality.